paigen11/bawk/readme.md

 For the front end of the site, Twitter's [Bootstrap](http://getbootstrap.com/getting-started/) framework was used in conjunction with [AngularJS](https://angularjs.org/), and the Angular modules of [ngCookies and ngRoutes](https://code.angularjs.org/1.5.8/).
 Since Bootstrap's JavaScript files were employed for site responsiveness, Google's [jQuery](https://ajax.googleapis.com/ajax/libs/jquery/2.2.4/jquery.min.js) script is also needed.
 Styling was done with SASS through [Compass](http://compass.kkbox.com/).
 This is optional, but it makes the styling process quicker.

-For the back end of the site, you'll need to set up a virtual environment, by running `virtualenv newFolder` in the command line to create the environment for your site to live in.
+For the back end of the site, you'll need to set up a virtual environment, by running `virtualenv 'newFolderName'` in the command line to create the environment for your site to live in.
 Next, run `pip install flask` (for the Flask framework), then `pip install flask-mysql` (for the connection the MySQL database), then `pip install bcrypt` (for the bcrypt password hashing).
 Finally, when all that's done and the database is created, run `python main.py` in the command line to spin up your Python file, which can then be accessed at localhost:5000 or whatever port you choose.
 Documentation on working with Flask can be found [here](http://flask.pocoo.org/).

 ##Code Examples
 ---